b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - Put a reminder in your calendar for 7 business days from now to double text anyone that didn't respond to your first messages.

- - Expect a response rate of about 4%; that means for every 25 of these messages you send, you'll get 1 response.
-That means especially for high priority companies, you want to reach out to as many relevant people as possible.
+ - Expect a response rate of about 4%; that means for every 25 of these messages you send, you'll get 1 response -> Cold email as many relevant people as possible, especially at the high priority companies.

 ### 3. Batching tips
  - Try to group the jobs with similar titles or companies together, their tailored resumes will be similar (which will let you copy and paste more).